Kevin Durant, James Harden lead Nets past Magic, 123-90 - NewsBreak

 Kevin Durant, James Harden lead Nets past Magic, 123-90

+“I was glad he was able to come out and extend the lead for us, and win the game for us basically,” Durant said about of the 36-year-old Aldridge, who also had eight rebounds.

+“A true professional,” noted Harden.
+“He basically retired last year and had the confidence to come back, and he’s doing it all for us.”

-LaMarcus Aldridge came off the bench with a big second quarter to put Brooklyn in command.
-He had 21 points and eight rebounds.
+Aldridge came off the bench with a big second quarter to put Brooklyn in command.
+The Magic never got the lead under 11 points in the second half.

 Terrence Ross led Orlando with 17 points, and Mo Bamba added 14 points and nine rebounds.
 The Magic shot 38% and made 4 of 33 3-point shots.